uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 #### _test-data.json_

-_test-data.json_ is a set of functions with known values and the corresponding encoded request and response messages, intended for generating unit test cases.
+_test-data.json_ is a set of test cases intended for generating unit tests to verify a language binding.
+Each test case includes known request/response values and the corresponding encoded request and response messages,

 e.g.
 ```